pavel-grigorev/spring-icomponent/README.md

 # spring-icomponent

 This library adds support for the `@Component` annotation on interfaces.
-It creates a dynamic proxy implementation of an interface decorated with `@Component` (by default) or any other annotation that you would choose.
-The proxy object delegates method invocations to the user-defined method handlers.
-All the information about the method being called is available to a handler and can be used to adjust its logic.
+It creates dynamic proxy implementations for interfaces decorated with `@Component` (by default) or any other annotation you'd choose.
+The proxy implementations delegate method invocations to the user-defined method handlers.

 Here is an example of what can be built using this tool: